EdBinns/Dogs-App/README.md

 it also has an option to download the images and save them in your android device

-The app is under review by Google to upload it to the Play Store, for the moment, you can download it at the following link [Click here](https://github.com/EdBinns/Dogs-App/releases/tag/v1.1 "Click here")
+you can download it at the following link [Click here](https://play.google.com/store/apps/details?id=com.edbinns.dogsapp "Click here")

 Splash Screen